-The nymphs are mainly herbivorous (some are carniverous or even cannibalistic) feeding off algae and plant
+Mayfly nymphs are mainly herbivorous (some are carnivorous or even cannibalistic) feeding off algae and plant

 debris.
 They breathe though a series of tracheal gills, usually seven pairs,

-growing out of the side of their abdomen.
+growing out of the side of their abdomen - see the drawings below.

 Development to adult state can take

 as long as two years in colder regions, but only a few months in warmer areas.